cfinlay/confident-nn/README.md

 E[Bayes ratio, top1] = 13.619
 E[Bayes ratio, top5] = 8.184
 ```
 Here `rank` is the rank of the correct label in the sorted list of the model's softmax probabilities.
 This script outputs the Bayes ratio for model entropy for both Top1 and  Top5.
+This result says knowing the model entropy is worth about 8 times more valuable than knowing the model's average accuracy alone.

 To help visualize this a bit better, let's bin our images into 100 equal bins based on model entropy.
 In each bin, we will count the number of Top1 (green), Top5 (blue), and incorrect (orange) images.
 We then plot this histogram with `frequency.py`:
 ```